Ticketedmoon/react-grid-draw-ui/README.md

 Follow the example above for clarity.

 Additionally, whatever width you specify this inner div, the canvas will encompass that element's width.
-Using the example above, the drawing canvas will be equivalent to whe width of the div with ID **container**.
+Using the example above, the drawing canvas will be equivalent to the width of the div with ID **container**.
 The example above has the width of the inner div set to 100% with flex display set with two columns - visible in the github repo demo directory.

 ## Props